 Planning permission will only be granted for proposals that demonstrate and embed the principles of climate change mitigation and adaptation into the development.
 Applicants must submit a Sustainability Statement to demonstrate how these principles have been embedded into the development proposal.
+The level of information provided in the Sustainability Statement should be proportionate to the scale and nature of the proposed development.

-- 4.6 The National Planning Policy Framework (NPPF) requires that local planning authorities adopt proactive strategies to mitigate and adapt to climate change. - 4.7 Climate change mitigation means taking action to reduce the causes of climate change, primarily through reductions in greenhouse gas emissions.
-Designing and constructing developments that are extremely energy efficient or make the best use of renewable energy technologies are both ways of helping to mitigate further climate change.
+- 4.6 The National Planning Policy Framework (NPPF, 2012) requires that local planning authorities adopt proactive strategies to mitigate and adapt to climate change. - 4.7 Climate change mitigation means taking action to reduce the causes of climate change, primarily through reductions in greenhouse gas emissions.
+Designing and constructing developments that are extremely energy efficient or make the best use of renewable energy technologies are both ways of helping to mitigate further climate change. - 4.8 Climate change adaptation means ways that a development can be adapted to deal with the weather-related consequences of climate change.
+Using water more efficiently, reducing overheating and controlling high levels of rainwater run-off are all examples of adapting a development to respond to changes in our climate.

-- 4.8 Climate change adaptation means ways that a development can be adapted to deal with the weather related consequences of climate change.
-Using water more efficiently, reducing overheating and controlling high levels of rainwater run-off are all examples of adapting a development to respond to changes in our climate. - 4.9 The principles of climate change adaptation and mitigation are embedded within the policies included in this chapter and other chapters in this plan, and therefore references are provided in the paragraphs below to the detailed policies. - 4.10 To mitigate climate change, proposals should demonstrate: - high levels of energy efficiency (Building Regulations); - use and generation of renewable and low carbon energy (Policy CC/3); - promotion of sustainable forms of transport, such as using buses, cycling or walking, and reduction of car use (Policy HQ/1 & Transport Policies); - recycling and waste reduction both during construction and occupation (Policy CC/6); and - inclusion of high speed broadband to facilitate home working (Policy TI/10). - 4.11 To adapt to the effects of climate change, proposals should: - manage and conserve water resources (Policy CC/4); - demonstrate that flood risk from all sources has been avoided or managed (Policy CC/9); - use Sustainable Drainage Systems (SuDS) (Policy CC/8); - use layout, building orientation, design, and materials to ensure properties are not susceptible to overheating and include open space and vegetation for shading and cooling, and to detain surface water run-off (Policy HQ/1); and - create a better linked habitat network by conserving, creating or enlarging existing habitats (Policy NH/4). - 4.12 The Government's zero carbon policy that is due to be introduced for new dwellings in 2016 and for new non-residential buildings in 2019 is likely to require new developments to achieve zero carbon for regulated emissions1 using a combination of on-site solutions and off-site 'allowable solutions'.
-Where 'allowable solutions' are needed for a proposal to achieve zero carbon (as set out in Building Regulations), and if a Cambridgeshire Community Energy Fund exists, the Council's preference is that developers contribute to this fund to ensure that the benefits are retained locally.
+- 4.9 The principles of climate change adaptation and mitigation are embedded within the policies included in this chapter and other chapters in this plan, and therefore references are provided in the paragraphs below to the detailed policies.
+Further guidance on what should be included in a Sustainability Statement will be provided in the review of the District Design Guide SPD. - 4.10 To mitigate climate change, proposals should demonstrate: - high levels of energy efficiency (Building Regulations); - use and generation of renewable and low carbon energy (Policy CC/3); - promotion of sustainable forms of transport, such as using buses, cycling or walking, and reduction of car use (Policy HQ/1 & Transport Policies); - recycling and waste reduction both during construction and occupation (Policy CC/6); and - inclusion of high-speed broadband to facilitate home working (Policy TI/10). - 4.11 To adapt to the effects of climate change, proposals should: - manage and conserve water resources (Policy CC/4); - demonstrate that flood risk from all sources has been avoided or managed (Policy CC/9); - use Sustainable Drainage Systems (SuDS) (Policy CC/8); - use layout, building orientation, design, and materials to ensure properties are not susceptible to overheating and include open space and vegetation for shading and cooling, and to detain surface water run-off (Policy HQ/1); and - create a better linked habitat network by conserving, creating or enlarging existing habitats (Policy NH/4). - 4.12 The policy requires applicants to submit a Sustainability Statement to demonstrate how the principles of climate change mitigation and adaptation have been embedded within the development proposal.
+The Council would recommend that in the case of larger-scale developments (100 or more dwellings or exceeding 5,000m2 of other floorspace) that a BREEAM Communities assessment is undertaken as part of demonstrating how they have integrated sustainable design into the masterplanning process. - 4.13 To help local authorities, businesses and other organisations to consider the impacts of climate change and appropriate adaptation, the Environment Agency has published 'Climate Ready' a set of tools and information to help live with the changing climate, guidance on adaptation, and maps showing detailed climate change information for each river basin district (using data from the UK Climate Change Projections 2009).